What is Mettere?

 Example:

-Quando siamo tornati a casa, i bambini avevano già messo il pigiama.
+Quando siamo tornati a casa, i ragazzi avevano già messo il pigiama.

-When we came home, the children had already put on their pajamas.
+When we got back home, the kids had already put on their pajamas.

 Passato Remoto (Simple Past)